timmyacy/timmyacy/README.md

 ### Hi there 👋

-My name is Timmy and I am a computer science graduate working for a software company specialising in business solutions.
+My name is Timmy and I am currently studying towards a Masters Degree in Mathematical finance.
+I previously worked for a software company specialising in business solutions.
+I also have experience working for Royal Cornwall Hospitals NHS Trust as a Honorary Research Assistant.
 I was born in Lagos,Nigeria.
 In 2013, I moved to the UK to study at Buckswood School where i completed my A Levels and proceeded to study Computer Science at the University of Plymouth.
 My final year project based on lane line detection systems using a camera input.
-I did earn the best project for my work which is currently a private repository on my account(due to licensing issues from University projects).After my studies, I managed to secure a Tier 2 sponsored Job which i am currently still in.
+I did earn the best project for my work which is currently a private repository on my account(due to licensing issues from University projects).

 I am currently:

 - 📖 studying Mathematical Finance at the University of York.
 - 🔭 worked as graduate software engineer focusing on large datasets,maintenance of frontend systems,container orchestrations, file transfer and hybrid integration tools.